 That's all we have, finally, the words, and they had better be the right ones. -- Raymond Carver

-After attending a graduate fiction workshop at the Iowa Writers’ Workshop, Lindsey enrolled at Lesley University and earned an MFA in creative writing in 2012.
+Lindsey earned an MFA in creative writing from Lesley University in 2012.
 She worked as a web copy editor at Wolfram and as the grant and technical writer at Girl Scouts of Central Illinois before coming to Pixo as the content strategist.

-Lindsey is a Pushcart Prize-nominated writer of short stories and nonfiction essays and member of the Celebration Company at the Station Theatre, where she played Hamlet in 2012 and won’t let anyone forget it.
-She lives in beautiful Urbana with her husband, teenage son, and their beloved cats, Festus and Isabella Rossellini Looka So Nice (Izzy for short).
+Lindsey is a Pushcart Prize-nominated writer of short stories and nonfiction essays and member of the Celebration Company at the Station Theatre, where she once played Hamlet and won’t let anyone forget it.
+She lives in beautiful Urbana with her husband and their beloved cats, Festus and Isabella Rossellini Looka So Nice (Izzy for short).